-- The riskfree rate is the rate on a zero coupon government bond matching the time horizon of the cash flow being analyzed. - Theoretically, this translates into using different riskfree rates for each cash flow - the 1 year zero coupon rate for the cash flow in year 1, the 2-year zero coupon rate for the cash flow in year 2 ... - Practically speaking, if there is substantial uncertainty about expected cash flows, the present value effect of using time varying riskfree rates is small enough that it may not be worth it.
+- Definition: The riskfree rate is the rate on a zero coupon default-free bond matching the time horizon of the cash flow being analyzed. - Implication: Theoretically, this translates into using different riskfree rates for each cash flow - the 1 year zero coupon rate for the cash flow in year 1, the 2-year zero coupon rate for the cash flow in year 2 ... - A Practical Solution: Practically speaking, if there is substantial uncertainty about expected cash flows, the present value effect of using time varying riskfree rates is small enough that it may not be worth it. - In corporate finance, almost everything we do is long term.
+So, using a long term default free rate as the risk free rate makes sense.